Ho, ho, oh my gosh shopping can be tough sometimes.

 Why stop at giving just one thing?
 Founded by Rima Tabet (Personal Fitness Trainer ’16), Gray Jay Gifts bundles up presents by themes.
 Choose from boxes bursting with wellness goodies, coffee and accessories, charcuterie delights, household knick knacks, games and much more.

 For the uninitiated, boba are pearl-like spheres made from tapioca starch that you find in bubble tea, a drink that originated in Taiwan.
 Chances are good that you know someone who does not need a boba explainer.
-Instead, they need a gift card for Tora Bora, a well-reviewed bubble tea shop run by Cao Bao Ngoc Tran (Digital Media and IT-Business Analysis '22) that offers dozens of varieties of the drink, and some snacks.
+Instead, they need a gift card for Tora Boba, a well-reviewed bubble tea shop run by Cao Bao Ngoc Tran (Digital Media and IT-Business Analysis '22) that offers dozens of varieties of the drink, and some snacks.

 And your jelly.
 Since 2021, Monica Strohhaecker (Office and Records Administration '05) has been dedicated to making small-batch vegan, gluten-friendly, low-sugar fruit spreads.
 Choose from classics like strawberry and raspberry, or get adventurous with black forest cake or “twinkleberry” jam.
 Or let your giftee choose – gift cards are available.